 - D. Monthly and Quarterly Investment Performance Evaluation. - 1.
 The Board of Trustees shall review the investment activities and investment performance of the Fund and each portfolio manager on a regular basis to assure compliance with the goals, objectives and guidelines contained in this Statement of Investment Policy.
-The Fund's Investment Consultant shall assist the Board in interpreting investment results and assessing investment manager performance. - 2.
-The Investment Consultant shall be available to attend each monthly meeting of the Board and shall prepare and present at such meetings a monthly flash report, in writing, analyzing the performance of each Investment Manager.
+The Fund's investment consultant shall assist the Board in interpreting investment results and assessing investment manager performance. - 2.
+The investment consultant shall be available to attend each monthly meeting of the Board and shall prepare and present at such meetings a monthly flash report, in writing, analyzing the performance of each investment manager.
 Such monthly presentations may be accomplished by conference call or video conferencing.
-Reports of Quarterly, Annual and multi-year performance shall also be compiled by the Investment Consultant as appropriate.
-Within such reports, the Investment Consultant shall advise the Board as to the relative performance of each Investment Manager as compared to the various stock, bond and cash indicies which are generally accepted in the investment market place.
-The Investment Consultant shall also make written recommendations at each monthly or quarterly meeting, as needed, regarding the retention or discharge of Investment Managers, asset allocation or recommended changes to the Statement of Investment Policy. - 3.
-Performance benchmarks shall include those stated in this SIP as well as comparisons to similar types of funds with similar market value and asset allocation.
-Investment performance will be compared using a statistically valid universe provided by the Investment Consultant as authorized by the Board.
+Reports of quarterly, annual and multi-year performance shall also be compiled by the investment consultant as appropriate.
+Within such reports, the investment consultant shall advise the Board as to the relative performance of the Fund as a whole, each asset class composite and each investment manager as compared to the various stock, bond and cash indicies which are generally accepted in the investment market place.
+The investment consultant shall also make written recommendations at each monthly or quarterly meeting, as needed, regarding the retention or discharge of investment managers, asset allocation or recommended changes to the Statement of Investment Policy. - 3.
+Performance benchmarks shall include those stated in this Policy as well as comparisons to similar types of funds with similar market value and asset allocation.
+Investment performance will be compared using a statistically valid universe provided by the investment consultant as authorized by the Board.
 Consideration shall be given to the extent to which the investment results are consistent with the investment objectives, goals, and guidelines as set forth in this Statement of Investment Policy. - 4.
-While the Board intends to fairly evaluate the portfolio performance, it reserves the right to change Investment Managers, without liability except payment of current charges, for any reason which in the exercise of the Board's discretion is deemed sufficient, including but not limited to those stated below. - Change of Board's investment philosophy; - Poor results: - Failure to meet stated performance goals;
+While the Board intends to fairly evaluate the portfolio performance, it reserves the right to change investment managers, without liability except payment of current charges, for any reason which in the exercise of the Board's discretion is deemed sufficient, including but not limited to those stated below.

-- Failure to meet Board's communication and reporting requirements; - Deviation from the stated investment philosophy or style for which the investment management firm was hired; or - Change of decision-making personnel or ownership of the investment management firm.
+- a.
+Change of Board's investment philosophy; - b.
+Poor results; - c.
+Failure to meet stated performance goals; - d.
+Failure to meet Board's communication and reporting requirements; - e.
+Deviation from the stated investment philosophy or style for which the investment management firm was hired; - f.
+Change of decision-making personnel or ownership of the investment management firm; or - g.
+Regulatory action or litigation.